bbl4de/bbl4de/README.md

 Significant **DeFi** experience (lending, bridges, staking, DEXes, yield farming ) & understanding of many industry-standard protocols like `Uniswap`, `Morpho`, `Compound`, `Aave`, `Pendle` as well as common cross-chain integrations like `CCTP`, `Wormhole` or `LayerZero`.

-**Rust** & **Go** infrastructure projects and their components - majority of 2025 spent here:
+**Rust** & **Go** infrastructure projects and their components

 Several audits of purpose-built L1s and components of L2s like Optimism.
-Although with no findings, I audited Ethereum's Pectra hardfork to deepen my understanding of the EVM and the consensus layer.
+I audited Ethereum's Pectra hardfork to deepen my understanding of the EVM and the consensus layer.

 AI enginnering & agentic workflows - using my security expertise to improve GregoAI's tool from the backend.